 Among the Huguenot gardeners recorded at the Hospital, by now generally known as La Providence, some had been taken on to work there at their trade, and details for several of these men have survived: the earliest to be recorded was Louis Boissinot, since 1715 an agricultural labourer at the Huguenot community of Thorpe-le-Soken, in Essex, but originally from La Mothe-Saint-Héray in Poitou.
 However, the good reputation of La Providence had reached his ears, and in 1729, then a widower, he left Essex and paid £10 to be taken into the Hospital as a garden worker and a servant, in exchange for a home for the natural term of his life.
 His work is likely to have included clearing, levelling and draining the ground, ahead of planting.
 André Fonteneau, who entered the Hospital in 1736 and lived there with his wife, is recorded as a paid gardener, c.1736-45, and oversaw the tree planting scheme.
 It was he who recorded the varieties of French pear planted in the orchard.
 Peter Rainbow (Pierre Rainbau), maternal grandfather of resident siblings Eliza Bulger and Peter Keys, was documented by them as the gardener at Bath Street in the later 18th century, his wife having worked there at the same time, as a nurse.
 Thomas Billiard from Caen in Normandy, who entered the Hospital in June 1782, was promoted to head gardener and inspector of works in August of that year when the man in post fell ill; he was then installed in the gardener's room, and paid gratuities of three guineas.
 Etienne Mounet, from St Maixent in Poitou, appointed gardener in the early 1790s, was also paid three guineas every quarter for his work.

 The second home of La Providence, built in 1866 on a rural site of three and a half acres at Victoria Park, Hackney, and designed pro bono by the Huguenot architect Robert Lewis Roumieu, resembled a small French chateau, in the Victorian Gothic style.
 It was designed to house fewer inmates, 40 women and 20 men, demand for places having dwindled since the days of the old Bath Street premises.
 Modern and well appointed, it had its own chapel, as well as a library and separate day rooms for male and female inmates.
-Like its predecessor, it boasted a kitchen garden, and extensive grounds with a variety of mature trees, where inmates could sit or walk, and entertain their visitors.
+Like its predecessor, it boasted a kitchen garden, and extensive grounds, where inmates could sit or walk, and entertain their visitors.
+Among gifts made to the new institution was a collection of several hundred trees, shrubs and fruit trees, given by Parke Pittar, one of the Directors, whose letter listing the items was mounted in the Hospital's minutes.
 Monthly medical reports, drawn up by the visiting surgeon who attended the inmates, occasionally record that cut flowers from the gardens were ordered for those confined to their rooms through illness or invalidity, to raise their spirits.
 Evacuated during the Second World War, the residents were never to return, since the building was requisitioned by the LCC, and later came under a compulsory purchase order.

 Further reading: T. Murdoch and R. Vigne, The French Hospital in England: Its Huguenot History and Collections, 2009.